mahlenmorris/VCVRack/Memory.md

 Omri Cohen has made [a 34 minute tour-de-force video](https://www.youtube.com/watch?v=JyQDlhEvEPA) that explains these modules and many, many interesting techniques for combining them.
 I highly recommend it.

-My own 15 minute video demonstrating some uses cases [is here](https://youtu.be/EKoMFsSqUo4).
+My own 15 minute video demonstrating some use cases [is here](https://youtu.be/EKoMFsSqUo4).
 (Note that this was recorded before Fixation and Brainwash existed.)
 It demonstrates these simple patches:
 * [Introduction](examples/Memory%20-%20ensemble%20basics.vcv)
 * [First Guitar Example](examples/Memory%20-%20guitar%20samples.vcv)
 * [Square Wave and Delay](examples/Memory%20-%20Delay%20Pass%20over%20Square%20Wave.vcv)